56 Different Types of Ants in Louisiana

 Crematogaster laeviuscula, also known as the Valentine ant, is a small black or dark brown ant.

-They are found in Louisiana and throughout the United States and can be quite annoying if they take up residence inside your home.
+They are found in Louisiana and throughout the United States and can be quite annoying if they reside inside your home.

 To get rid of them, you’ll want to find the nest and follow these steps:

-• Find all the entrances on the outside of your home, then seal them off with caulk or wood putty so that they can’t come back into your home
+• Please find all the entrances on the outside of your home, then seal them off with caulk or wood putty so that they can’t come back into your home

 • Place baits made from boric acid near all entrances.